 I often wonder what happens behind a mask.
 It is a bit strange - masks are everywhere and anywhere as long as humans have been around.
 Do we become more ourselves the moment we merge with a mask or something different?
 I cannot fully or coherently answer this question, but I can share why (I think) I make masks.

-I am inspired by nature.
+I am also inspired by nature.
 I have an almost insatiable thirst to become closer to the creatures I carve.
-Did ever you want to be a vet or zoo keeper, even for a small moment, as a child?
-I believe that some sort of magic begins to play between myself and the animals I like to create.
-But really, I make these masks for others.
-I make faces so you can wear coyote, sea turtle, fox, or hare.
-I make these for you to connect with our neighbors of the trees, skies and seas.
-I forget all the time that they’re there, patiently watching and perhaps hoping we’ll either learn from our mistakes or self-destruct, leaving them to the peace of summer quietly turning into winter.
+We forget all the time that they’re there, patiently watching and perhaps hoping we’ll either learn from our mistakes or self-destruct, leaving them to the peace of summer quietly turning into winter.

 But I am mostly inspired by humans.
 I’m inspired by the chaotic search for happiness and a sense of growing urgency to the undeniable injustices in the world.
 I’m inspired by the absolutely insane standards of life we’ve placed upon ourselves.
 Within all of this, I’m inspired by the search for the self.
 Who am I in the madness of this world?
 What do I want?

 Sometimes I feel a seemingly endless feeling of futility.
 My chest feels as if it will sink into a vast negative space beneath my ribs, all before I’ve opened my eyes to the morning.
-Yet I believe our ancestors have the answers.
-I find a sense of peace when I think of my grandmother, my grandmother’s grandmother, so on and so forth.
-Perhaps it’s my upbringing, but I do believe that the imprint of all who came before us has an impression upon the trajectories each one of us has in our lives.
-I believe that if we sit quietly and invite the lessons of all our ancestors, we are given the opportunity to make wiser choices for ourselves and everything that surrounds us.
+Yet I believe a key to alleviation for what is perhaps a collective feeling of futility, is connection - whether it be our inner dreaming world, the natural world, or just with one another in the human experience.
+I believe that if we sit quietly and invite the lessons of what it is to truly connect, we are given the opportunity to make wiser choices for ourselves and everything that surrounds us.

 2017 - “Language of Preherstoric Sound” Gospel Flat Farm Stand.
 Bolinas, CA